-3.2.2 Social and Environment Sustainability
+3.2.3.
+Social & Environment Sustainability

-DB will work directly or with partners to develop sustainable ideas that drive social and environmental change for increasing the country's forest and water reserves and usage of renewable energy
+The Company will work directly or with partners to develop sustainable ideas that drive social and environmental change for increasing the country's forest and water reserves and usage of renewable energy

 - I. Community Conservancy: promote community conservancy as a win-win solution for reducing man-animal conflict and increasing forest cover - II.
 Financial models: introduce new financing ideas in sustainability - III.
 Renewable Energy: promote usage of environmental friendly alternate energy - IV.
 Cleaner India: partner with partners on creating cleaner & greener cities & forests - v.
-Water conservation: with a focus on clean drinking water and water for agriculture in drought hit areas
+Water conservation: with a focus on making clean drinking water accessible and water for agriculture in drought hit areas.